Alfred-Kobby/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly file: Display current directory contents, including hidden files using the long format and list group ids and user ids numerically

-6-firstdirectory file: creates a file  named my_first_directory in the /tmp/ directory
+6-firstdirectory file: creates a directory named my_first_directory in the /tmp/ directory